 1. Check Your Wi-Fi Connection

-Wi-Fi connection tends to be notoriously finicky, so if there is an issue with the Wi-Fi, it will affect the connection to the Ring doorbell.
+Wi-Fi connection tends to be notoriously finicky, So if your Ring doorbell is not connecting to Wi-Fi, it will go offline.

 The first point of checking should be the router in the residence.
 Take a look at the router and confirm that all of the expected lights are coming up green.

 Routers are typically uniform in the intuitive form of lighting, meaning that green means things are fine with the connection at the router connection point.
 Still, other lights like orange and red indicate problems.

 Wi-Fi can also be spotty when it is inclement weather in the area or if your ISP provider is running any firmware or service updates.